My first thing in the Thingiverse: https://www.thingiverse.com/thing:6927048.

 This however did not delete the items from iCloud which was my initial goal.

 During Black Friday, I bought a computer from Costco, item 1857562 (iBuyPower i9-14900F+RTX 4070 Super).
-After about a week, I got the wrong computer.
+After about a week, I received a wrong computer from Costco.
 An iBuyPower i7-4700F+RTX4060 instead (item 1815274).
 That’s a weaker and cheaper computer (about $500 difference).

 I called Costco, they offered me the following options: